elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

 ---

-### When is the best time to use Function Declaration vs a Function Expression?
+### When should you use a Function Declaration vs. a Function Expression?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We should consider is Function Declaration syntax first.
-It gives more freedom in how to organize our code and we can call it when it is initialized.
-A function expression should be used when a function declaration does not suit our needs, or we need conditional declaration.</div><br />
+  <div><strong>Interview Response:</strong> We should consider a Function Declaration syntax first, and it gives us more freedom in organizing our code, and we can call it when it initializes.
+A function expression gets used when a function declaration does not suit our needs or needs a conditional declaration.</div><br />
-  <div><strong>Technical Response:</strong>  As a rule of thumb, when we need to declare a function, the first to consider is Function Declaration syntax.
-It gives more freedom in how to organize our code, because we can call such functions before they are declared.<br /><br />
+  <div><strong>Technical Response:</strong>  When we need to declare a function, the first thing to examine is the Function Declaration syntax.
+It allows us to structure our code more freely because we may call such functions before they are declared.<br /><br />

-That’s also better for readability, as it’s easier to look up function f(…) {…} in the code than let f = function(…) {…};.
-Function Declarations are more “eye-catching”.<br /><br />
+That's also better for readability because function f(...); is more straightforward to find in the code than let f = function(...);.
+Function declarations are more visually appealing.<br /><br />

-…But if a Function Declaration does not suit us for some reason, or we need a conditional declaration, then Function Expression should be used.
+...However, if a Function Declaration is not appropriate for whatever reason, or if a conditional declaration is required, a Function Expression should be utilized.

   </div>
   </div>